supa-hub/chess_game/README.md

 # Chess game

 A C++ program that runs a simple chess game by using Windows.h functions for rendering and getting user inputs. <br />
-Documentation of different files will be released soon. <br /> <br />
+Documentation of different files will be released in the future. <br /> <br />
 The backend code for creating and handling a chess game are self-made. <br />
 Most of the frontend code is self-made. <br />